hbraux/fiveletterwords/README.md

 Implementing Words as arrays of bytes (Words) dramatically increased the speed which is around 7ms total, the slower parts being reading the file!

+### Python

+Code is quite straightforward.
+Execution time is around 30 sec which is somehow expected